-During Program Year 2020-2021, the City of Fontana Department of Administrative Services and the Inland Fair Housing and Mediation Board affirmatively furthered fair housing choice.
-In the 2019-2020 Program Year, the City analyzed its fair housing needs as part of updating its Analysis of Impediments to Fair Housing in preparing its 2020-2024 Consolidated Plan.
-The City is following the recommendations previously laid out in the prior Analysis of Impediments to Fair Housing.
-No new impediments were identified in the 2020-2021 Program Year.
-The Analysis recommended that the City continue to address the previous impediments even though progress has been made.
+During Program Year 2022-2023, the City of Fontana Housing Department and the Inland Fair Housing and Mediation Board affirmatively furthered fair housing choice.
+The City is following the recommendations laid out in the prior Analysis of Impediments to Fair Housing (AI).
+As explained in the most recent AI conducted in 2020, the City will continue to address the previous impediments even though progress has been made.
+No new impediments were identified in the 2022-2023 Program Year.